Please contact us if you have any problems accessing the form: 719-632-0818 or 1-800 984-9074.

 Mutual fund issuers often offer multiple share classes with different expenses.
 Your financial representative will choose a share based on multiple factors, including but not limited to, eligibility requirements, distribution agreements and NTF eligibility.
 Cascade and your financial representative have a conflict of interest, as described above, when using NTF eligible funds as he or she will, at times, not purchase the lowest share class available.
 In addition, Cascade does not screen mutual funds held in your account that are transferred from your prior brokerage firm for share class review and this could lead to you continuing to hold more expensive shares classes than are otherwise available and used by Cascade.
 Cascade and your financial representative receive additional payments from mutual funds that have 12b-1 fees.

 Conflicts of Interest in Other Fees/Service Charges per Trade Transactions.
-All trades, except mutual fund transactions, will have an “Other Fees/Service Charge” annotated on the trade confirmation and this charge is $7.50 at present that you will pay for each buy and sell transaction in your brokerage account.
+All trades, except mutual fund transactions, will have an “Other Fees/Service Charge” annotated on the trade confirmation and this charge is $3.00 at present that you will pay for each buy and sell transaction in your brokerage account.
 It is subject to change without notice.
-This fee is divided as follows: $3.00 is retained by RBC for processing expenses. $4.50 is paid to Cascade.
+This fee is retained by RBC for processing expenses.

 Conflicts of Interest for New Issue Security Purchase.
 When a new issue security is purchased, your financial representative will receive a concession which is additional income in addition to the commission that you will pay for this investment.
 If you would purchase this security after its initial issue, your financial representative would not receive the concession, therefore your financial representative has an incentive to recommend the purchase of initial issue securities.